Like what you see? Tap the "Pin" button above to save this with a pinnable image on Pinterest.

 It’s funny how so many of us will spend $800 for a new iPhone, but then we complain that an organic apple is $.15 more than a conventionally grown apple.
 I think we could all use a little perspective when it comes to how we spend our money.
 My philosophy is to pay now (for healthy food) or pay later (for pills and procedures).

 I live by the mantra that health is wealth.
-When you eat at home and eat more naturally gluten-free and healthy foods, you’ll easily save money not only on food but also on doctor’s visits, tests, procedures, medications and sick days off from work or school.
+When you eat at home and eat a gluten-free diet and healthy foods, you’ll easily save money not only on food but also on doctor’s visits, tests, procedures, medications and sick days off from work or school.

 Bottom Line: You will save money when you actually spend your hard earned money on nurturing good health.